ArXivCode/ArXivCode/Final Report.md

 The gap between theoretical AI research papers and their code implementations creates significant barriers for researchers.
 Existing tools provide only repository-level linking without semantic search capabilities.
 We present ArXivCode, a retrieval-augmented generation (RAG) system that bridges this gap by enabling semantic search over code snippets with AI-generated explanations.

-Our approach combines CodeBERT embeddings for dense retrieval with GPT-4 for contextual code explanation.
+Our approach combines CodeBERT embeddings for dense retrieval with GPT-4 (OpenAI, 2024) for contextual code explanation.
 We curate a dataset of 249 high-quality ArXiv papers (2020-2025) with associated GitHub repositories, extracting 2,490 function-level code snippets.
-The system uses pre-trained CodeBERT via SentenceTransformers to encode queries and code into a shared embedding space, enabling cosine similarity search.
-Optional hybrid scoring (60% semantic, 40% keyword) and cross-encoder reranking improve relevance.
-GPT-4 generates explanations connecting code to paper concepts.
+The system uses pre-trained CodeBERT via SentenceTransformers (Reimers & Gurevych, 2019) to encode queries and code into a shared embedding space, enabling a hybrid retrieval scoring method which matches on 60% semantic similarity and 40% keyword similarity.
+GPT-4 (OpenAI, 2024) generates explanations connecting code to paper concepts.

 Evaluation on 23 test queries shows 21.7% fully relevant retrieval accuracy (95.6% including partial matches) with sub-second search times (313ms average).
 The system accelerates research-to-implementation workflows, improving reproducibility and democratizing access to cutting-edge AI implementations through an interactive web interface.